4 days on Bruny Island

 - Tuck into a beachfront breakfast and good coffee at the Penguin and Pardalote café at Adventure Bay.

 - Head north, and fill your picnic hamper on the way.
-Meet the makers at the likes of the Bruny Island Chocolate Co. (just south of The Neck) and Bruny Island Honey and Get Shucked oysters (just north).
+Meet the makers at the likes of the Bruny Island Chocolate Co. (just south of The Neck) and Bruny Island Honey (just north).

 - An essential Bruny experience is to stand atop The Neck, an isthmus connecting the islands of North and South Bruny.
 From the carpark, take the steps (some 270 of them, but who’s counting) to Truganini Lookout, stopping at observation platforms.
 The isthmus is important habitat for wildlife, including short-tailed shearwaters and little penguins.